epagris/flexPTP-demo-TM4C1294/README.md

 > [!TIP]
 > The above hint can be listed by typing '?'.

-## Notes

-> [!WARNING]
-> By default, the MCU clock is sourced by the onboard (STLink) board controller on this devboard.
-According to our observations, this clock signal is loaded with heavy noise rendering the clock synchronization unable to settle precisely.
-We highly recommend to solder a 8 MHz oscillator onto  the designated X3 pads to achieve the best results!

 ## Related papers and references

 [Time Synchronization Extension for the IO-Link Industrial Communication Protocol](https://ieeexplore.ieee.org/document/10747727)